 Defense Minister Avigdor Liberman also warned against any further launching of missiles by the Syrian regime, threatening to destroy Syrian air defenses and IDF Chief of Staff Gadi Eisenkot warned that the Lebanese government would be held accountable for any attack by Hezbollah on Israel, whether it be from Lebanon or Syria.

-Posted by Ian Greenhalgh on March 27, 2017, With 1397 Reads Filed under World.
+Posted by Ian Greenhalgh on March 27, 2017, With 1401 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.